 - Grammarly: The name says it all but, Grammarly will find the not so obvious mistakes in your works.

-If there are other handy tools for proofreading or editing please submit a merge request to this article.
+NOTE: If there are other handy tools for proofreading or editing please submit a pull request to this article.

 You can also ask for help proofreading.
 For example, when submitting an article to a site like opensource.com, they have a team of editors and staff available to assist.
 When in doubt, ask for help.
 Perhaps a friend, colleague, supervisor or family member has some skills to assist.
 It never hurts to ask.
 But, remember, that people edit for a living.
 Be sure to include a form of compensation for their time.